• Skip to primary navigation

 5. SmartDNS Capabilities | VPN Features

-SmartDNS allows you to bypass geoblocking without sacrificing the speed loss of a VPN connection.
+SmartDNS allows you to bypass geoblocking without sacrificing the speed loss of a VPN tunnel.

 For example, if I want to stream video content from Netflix in China, I can easily connect to a VPN.
 However, because a VPN encrypts all data that is sent and received, that slower connection might result in a lot of buffering.